Blistered Green Beans

 Instructions

-2. Toss green beans with oil, and then sprinkle with salt and pepper.
+- Toss green beans with oil, and then sprinkle with 1/2 teaspoon salt and the pepper.
 (You can do this in a bowl before spreading the beans on the baking sheet, or you can do it directly on the baking sheet.
 Either way, just be sure that all the beans are evenly coated in oil, and that the salt and pepper are evenly distributed.)

 Notes